Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Introduction

-In order to lay the foundations for a rigorous investigation of coupled epidemic and behavioral dynamics, we focus on the {\it replicator dynamics} \cite{hofbauer2003evolutionary,sandholm2010population} to model the evolution of protection decisions and study their interaction with SIS and SIRI epidemic dynamics.
-The major contributions of this work are fourfold.
-First, for the coupled SIS epidemic and replicator dynamics, we completely characterize the equilibria (existence and local stability) and show how the stability of different equilibrium points get exchanged as certain parameters change.
-Second, we explore the behavior of the coupled dynamics under timescale separation leading to a slow-fast dynamical system \cite{berglund2006noise}.
-Third, for the coupled SIRI epidemic and replicator dynamics, we determine all possible equilibria and analyze the coupled dynamics under timescale separation.
-For both (SIS and SIRI) coupled dynamics, we specifically focus on the case where the replicator dynamics are faster and characterize the evolution of the epidemic by analyzing the resulting slow dynamics which takes the form of a variable structure system in the limiting regime.
-We show that the infected proportion may converge to an endemic sliding mode of the hybrid dynamics for a certain range of parameters.
-Fourth, we illustrate additional insights into the transient behavior of these coupled dynamics using numerical simulations.
+First, for the coupled SIS epidemic and replicator dynamics, we completely characterize the equilibria (existence and local stability) and show how the stability of different equilibrium points get exchanged as certain parameters change in Section~\ref{section:model}.
+We further explore the behavior of the coupled dynamics under timescale separation leading to a slow-fast dynamical system \cite{berglund2006noise}.
+Second, for the coupled SIRI epidemic and replicator dynamics, we analyze possible equilibria under timescale separation in Section~\ref{section:SIRI}.
+For both (SIS and SIRI) coupled dynamics, we specifically focus on the case where the replicator dynamics are faster.\footnote{This is complementary to the setting in \cite{liu2022herd} which studied the case where disease dynamics is faster than learning dynamics.} We characterize the asymptotic convergence of the infected proportion under game-theoretic strategies to an equilibrium by analyzing the resulting slow dynamics which takes the form of a variable structure system in the limiting regime.
+We also show that the infected proportion may converge to an endemic sliding mode of the hybrid dynamics for a certain range of parameters.
+Finally, we provide insights into the transient behavior of these coupled dynamics using numerical simulations in Section~\ref{section:numerical}.
 Particularly, we illustrate the impact of the timescale separation parameter and oscillatory convergence to the equilibrium point.

-The remainder of the paper is organized as the following.
-In Section~\ref{section:model}, we introduce the coupled SIS epidemic and replicator dynamics, characterize the associated equilibria and their bifurcations, and study the transient behavior of the system trajectories under timescale separation.
-In Section~\ref{section:SIRI}, we introduce the coupled SIRI epidemic and replicator dynamics, determine the associated equilibria, and study these dynamics under timescale separation.
-We present additional insights into these coupled dynamics using numerical simulations in Section~\ref{section:numerical}.
-Conclusions are drawn in Section~\ref{sec:conclusions}, and the proofs of the technical results are presented in the Appendix.